billytrend-alt/azure-rest-api-specs/specification/network/resource-manager/readme.md

   - suppress: RequiredPropertiesMissingInResourceModel
     from: networkwatcher.json
     where: $.definitions.NetworkWatcher
-    reason: Network watcher has reference on resource in network.json which contain 'name, 'id' and 'type'
+    reason: 'Network watcher has reference on resource in network.json which contain ''name, ''id'' and ''type'''
   - suppress: DefinitionsPropertiesNamesCamelCase
     from: networkwatcher.json
     where: $.definitions.ProtocolConfiguration.properties.HTTPConfiguration
     reason: Accidentally shipped with wrong casing – however fixing the casing is introducing a breaking change which is worse than living with the naming violation
+  - where: $.definitions.ApplicationGatewayBackendHttpSettingsPropertiesFormat.properties.port.description
+    from: applicationGateway.json
+    suppress: DescriptionMustNotBeNodeName
+    reason: ''
 ```

 ### Tag: package-2018-01 and go